Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.12.0
+# Announcing C-Blosc2 2.13.0
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-Now the `grok` codec is available globally and will be loaded dynamically.
-See more info about the codec in our blog post: https://www.blosc.org/posts/blosc2-grok-release/ Furthermore, a new function has been added to get the unidimensional chunk indexes needed to get the slice of a Blosc2 container.
+A new filter for truncating integers has been added.
+Furthermore, the zstd codec has been optimized specially when using dicts.
+And finally, the grok library will be initialized when loading the plugin.
+This evicts having to import it in some use cases.

 For more info, please see the release notes in: